erdlet/jakartaee8-mvc-archetype/README.md

-# JavaEE 8 & MVC 1.0 archetype
+# Jakarta EE 8 & MVC 1.0 archetype

-This archetype generates a basic MVC application based on JavaEE 8 and the current SNAPSHOT version of the MVC API and Eclise Krazo.
+This archetype generates a basic MVC application based on Jakarta EE 8 and the current SNAPSHOT version of the MVC API and Eclise Krazo.

 ## Usage